 The iconic titles Naturalist, Explorer, Author, Hunter, Cowboy, Family Man, Statesman, Rough Rider, War Hero, and President of the United States must all be invoked to accurately describe the life of Theodore Roosevelt.

-Though a frail asthmatic boy, Roosevelt traveled widely and used strenuous physical activity to overcome these health problems.
-His first wife, Alice Hathaway Lee, died soon after giving birth to their first child.
+Theodore met his first wife, Alice Hathaway Lee while attending Harvard University.
+Sadly, on February 14, 1884, Theodore would loose Alice and his mother, Martha "Mittie" Roosevelt, within hours of one another.
+Alice died only two days after giving birth to their first child, also named Alice.
 Following this tragedy, Roosevelt retreated to the Dakota Territory to grieve and challenge himself by living the cowboy life.
 There, Roosevelt learned “the value of instant decision”, brought thieves to justice, hunted wild game, and observed the last vestiges of the bison that once dominated the plains.

 Invigorated by his western experience, Roosevelt returned to his political life in New York City and remarried to a childhood sweetheart, Edith Kermit Carow.
-They raised five children together as Roosevelt continued his life of public service.
+They raised five children (Theodore "Ted" Roosevelt Jr., Kermit, Ethel, Archibald, and Quentin) together as Roosevelt continued his life of public service.

 In 1898, resigning from Assistant Secretary of the Navy, Roosevelt organized a volunteer cavalry, the Rough Riders, and led them to legendary victories at the Battle of Santiago in Cuba during the Spanish American War.
 Roosevelt went on to hold many public office positions including Governor of New York and Vice President of the United States in the McKinley administration.